yunshengtw/scftl/ARTIFACT.md

 * `verif/lib/llvm-extend.rkt`: this file intercepts Serval's LLVM `call` command to support flash operations (e.g., `flash_program`)
 * `verif/lib/flash.rkt`: the flash memory model described in Section 5.1
 * `verif/ftl.rkt`: this file contains the code that actually performs the verfication tasks
-* `verif/inv-rel.rkt`: the definitions of RI, AR, CI, and CR, including the optimization of grouping conditions described in Section 5.3
+* `verif/inv-rel.rkt`: the definitions of $RI$, $AR$, $CI$, and $CR$, including the optimization of grouping conditions described in Section 5.3
 * `verif/spec.rkt`: the SCFTL specification, including the use of auxiliary variables described in Section 5.2
 * `verif/partition.rkt`: the use of the partitioning technique described in Section 5.4
 * `src/ftl.c`: the SCFTL implementation

 ## Step 3: Testing crash-safety of SCFTL

-As described in Section 7.1, we also design a testing framework that could emulate flash memory, generate disk workload, simulate crashes, and compare the results of SCFTL with the golden results.
+As described in Section 7.1, we also design a testing framework that could emulate flash memory, generate disk workloads, simulate crashes, and compare the results of SCFTL with the golden results.

 The testing framework is implemented by `src/crash-test.c` and `src/flashemu.c`.